Bruce Bochy: Houston Astros (1978–1980)

-With the Astros, Bochy primarily backed up Alan Ashby.
+On July 19, 1978 at Shea Stadium, Bochy made his Major League playing debut against the New York Mets.
+With the Astros, Bochy primarily backed up Alan Ashby at catcher.
 He was behind the plate in Game 4 of the 1980 NLCS against the Philadelphia Phillies, when Pete Rose ran him over to score the go-ahead run in the top of the tenth inning.

 New York Mets (1981–1982)

 On February 11, 1981, Bochy was traded to the Mets for minor leaguers Stan Hough and Randy Rogers.
+As the third catcher, behind John Stearns and Ron Hodges, he appeared in only 17 games, but was highly productive in his limited opportunities, slashing .306/.358/.510/.869.
+His stay in Queens lasted only one year, however.
 On January 21, 1983, he was released by the Mets.

 San Diego Padres (1983–1987)

 On February 23, 1983, Bochy signed as a free agent with the San Diego Padres.
 With the Padres, he was the backup to Terry Kennedy from 1983 to 1986 and rookie catcher Benito Santiago in 1987.

 Bochy was the backup to Terry Kennedy when the Padres won their first NL pennant in 1984, and he played in one game in the 1984 World Series, which the Padres lost in five games to the Detroit Tigers.

-On July 1, 1985, Bochy hit a tenth-inning walk-off home run off Nolan Ryan of the Houston Astros, the only walk-off home run allowed in Ryan's career.
-Bochy was behind the plate on September 11, 1985, when Pete Rose, with the Cincinnati Reds, collected his record-breaking 4,192nd major league hit off Padres pitcher Eric Show.
+On July 1, 1985, at Jack Murphy Stadium, in a 6–5 win over the Houston Astros, Bochy hit a tenth inning walk-off home run off of starting pitcher Nolan Ryan, the only walk-off home run allowed in Ryan's Major League record 27-year playing career.
+On September 11, 1985, at Riverfront Stadium, Bochy was behind the plate when Cincinnati Reds first baseman Pete Rose collected his record-breaking 4,192nd Major League hit, a single, off of Padres starting pitcher Eric Show, surpassing Ty Cobb for the most of all-time.

 On November 9, 1987, Bochy was granted free agency.

 In 1988, Bochy spent his final season playing in Triple-A Las Vegas where he served as a player-coach, batting .231 in 53 games.

 In 802 career at-bats, he hit .239 with 26 home runs.

-Coaching career
+Coaching / Executive career

 San Diego Padres (1993–1994)

-After four years of managing for their minor league teams, the San Diego Padres picked Bochy to be the team's third-base coach under new manager Jim Riggleman in 1993.
+After four years of managing for their minor league affiliates, the San Diego Padres picked Bochy to be the team's third-base coach under new manager Jim Riggleman in 1993.

+San Francisco Giants (2026–present)

+On November 10, 2025, the San Francisco Giants hired Bochy to serve as a special assistant to their baseball operations department.